 Depending on the lender, the particular lender might even hit borrowers with points on top of higher rates for those with lower credit scores: For those who are seeking a conventional loan but have bad credit and lower credit scores, it might be in their best interest to try to improve their credit scores prior to applying for conventional loans.
 Gustan Cho Associates are experts in helping borrower maximize their credit scores.

-How Do Lenders Price Mortgage Rates by Credit Score for Borrowers with Bad Credit on FHA Loans
+How Do Lenders Price Mortgage Rates by Credit Score for Bad Credit on FHA Loans

 - Whether credit scores are at 640 credit scores or 740 credit scores, the FHA rate of 4.25% will remain the same

-- There are mortgage lenders who specialize in home loans with bad credit where borrowers can qualify for FHA Loans with credit scores down to 500
+- There are mortgage lenders who specialize in home loans with bad credit where borrowers can qualify for FHA loans with credit scores down to 500 FICO.

 Rates will be much higher with under 600 credit scores on any type of loan program.